tsloughter/rebar3.org/content/en/docs/workflow.md

 ---
 title: "Workflow"
 excerpt: ""
-weight: 13
+weight: 2
 ---

-If you know the basic commands, have gone through [Getting Started](doc:getting-started), [Basic Usage](doc:basic-usage), and have a brief understanding of [Releases](doc:releases), the next step is possibly to figure out a workflow for your project and your team.
+If you know the basic commands, have gone through [Getting Started](/docs/getting-started), [Basic Usage](/docs/basic-usage), and have a brief understanding of [Releases](/docs/releases), the next step is possibly to figure out a workflow for your project and your team.

 This section is a work in progress of various recommended steps and possible default configurations for various tasks in order to have a good experience with the Erlang toolchain.